JeffreyRobertLynch/LeafGuard-AI/README.md

 A computer vision model trained to detect and classify plant diseases from leaf images using Convolutional Neural Networks (CNNs).
 This notebook-based prototype demonstrates real-time classification, batch image preprocessing, performance evaluation, and color-coded disease mapping for actionable insights.

-**Note**: This is a simplified version for demonstration.
+**Note**: This is a simplified version, an early notebook iteration, for demonstration.
 Trained models are not included.
 The full deployed application includes a polished UI and extended features but is not public.
 A recorded demo of the full application in execution is available on request.

 ---